kineticsocial/angularjs-datetime-picker/README.md

 To Get Started
 --------------

-For Bower users,
+For npm users,

-  `$ bower install angularjs-datetime-picker`
+  `$ npm i angularjs-datetime-picker-v0.2.0`

 1. Include `angularjs-datetime-picker.js` and `angularjs-datetime-picker.css`